Aspects of the commuting graph: Preliminaries

 A number of important graph classes can be defined either structurally or in terms of forbidden induced subgraphs.
-Here are structural descriptions. \begin{enumerate} \item $\Gamma$ is a \emph{split graph} if $V(\Gamma)$ is a disjoint union of $V_1$ and $V_2$ where $V_1$ and $V_2$ induce a complete subgraph and an empty subgraph in $\Gamma$ respectively. \item $\Gamma$ is called a {\em threshold graph} if there is a weight function $\mathrm{wt}$ on vertices and a threshold number $t$ such that vertices $x$ and $y$ are joined if and only if $\mathrm{wt}(x)+\mathrm{wt}(y)>t$. \item $\Gamma$ is called a {\em chordal graph} provided that $\Gamma$ contains no induced cycles of length greater than $3$; in other words, any cycle of length at least $4$ contains a chord. \item $\Gamma$ is called a {\em cograph} if it can be built from $1$-vertex graphs by the operations of disjoint union and complementation. \item $\Gamma$ is called a {\em perfect graph} provided that every induced subgraph of $\Gamma$ has clique number equal to chromatic number. \end{enumerate}
+Here are structural descriptions. \begin{enumerate} \item $\Gamma$ is called a {\em cograph} if it can be built from $1$-vertex graphs by the operations of disjoint union and complementation. \item $\Gamma$ is called a {\em chordal graph} provided that $\Gamma$ contains no induced cycles of length greater than $3$; in other words, any cycle of length at least $4$ contains a chord. \end{enumerate}

 The characterization by forbidden subgraphs is a composite of results from \cite{FH,ChHa,Sumner,CRST}.